Should you save more than £1 million in your pension?

 While you can withdraw funds anytime, Stocks and Shares ISAs are best suited for mid- to long-term investing, helping you ride out market fluctuations.
 While you won’t receive tax relief on your ISA contributions like you might with a pension, the withdrawals you make are entirely tax-free.

 A General Investment Account (GIA) can be a useful addition to a retirement strategy, particularly for individuals who have already maximised their pension and ISA allowances.
-Unlike pensions, GIAs have no contribution limits, and unlike ISAs, they don’t offer tax-free growth or withdrawals.
+Unlike pensions, GIAs have no contribution limits, and unlike ISAs, they don’t offer tax-efficient growth or withdrawals.
 However, they provide full flexibility: you can invest as much as you like, access your funds at any time, and choose a wide range of investments.

 While investment growth and income within a GIA are subject to capital gains tax (CGT) and dividend tax, you can make use of annual allowances – like the £3,000 CGT exemption and dividend allowance (currently £500) – to manage tax efficiently.
 In retirement planning, a GIA can complement other wrappers by offering liquidity, investment flexibility, and tax-planning opportunities, especially when used alongside ISAs and pensions to smooth income and reduce overall tax liabilities.